Han dynasty tomb architecture

 A Eastern Han dynasty (25–220 AD) vaulted tomb chamber in Luoyang.

 Inside the Lei Cheng Uk Han Tomb of Hong Kong, dated to the Eastern Han dynasty (25–220 AD).

 Han dynasty tomb architecture, tombs to house the dead, underwent significant changes during the Han period (206 BCE to 220 CE).

 Western Han imperial practice had been to offer sacrifice at the ancestral temple.
-The Lun heng, a text possibly completed between 70 and 80 C.E., describes the practice of grave sacrifice.
+The Lunheng, a text possibly completed between 70 and 80 CE, describes the practice of grave sacrifice.
 "According to the ancient rites, the sacrifices to the ascendants were performed in temples, the modern custom is to offer them at the grave."

 Well-known examples of Western Han tombs have been scientifically excavated: Mawangdui and the tombs of Liu Sheng, Prince of Zhongshan and his wife, Dou Wan.
 The tomb at Mawangdui is a nested tomb.
 The paired tombs of Liu Sheng and his wife, Dou Wan are cave tombs.

 During the Eastern Han, so-called underground palace tombs were introduced.
-Well-known examples of Eastern Han tombs have been scientifically excavated: Yi'nan, Donjiazhuang and Dahuting.
+Well-known examples of Eastern Han tombs have been scientifically excavated: Yi'nan, Dongjiazhuang and Dahuting.
 Couple burial emerged as the standard form of burial during the late Han period, along with the pairing of male/female motifs used in the decorative programs of the tombs.
-These paired motifs include Xiwangmu, the Queen Mother of the West and her consort Dongwanggong, the King Father of the East, sun and moon, male and male phoenix and Fuxi and Nuwa. and entertainment.
+These paired motifs include Xiwangmu, the Queen Mother of the West, and her consort Dongwanggong, the King Father of the East, sun and moon, male and female phoenix and Fuxi and Nuwa, and entertainment.

 Depictions of festivities and rites depicted in Eastern Han tombs are idealized with large numbers of guests.
 Carriage processions are a stock scene of Eastern Han tombs.
 These processions may depict scenes of official life, scenes of funeral procession and/or heavenly conveyances.
-At the Eastern Han tombs of Yi'nan, Dahutung and Donjiazhuang depict official life as the type of carriage in which a person was conveyed signaled the social status and official rank of the rider.
+The Eastern Han tombs of Yi'nan, Dahutung and Dongjiazhuang depict official life as the type of carriage in which a person was conveyed signaled the social status and official rank of the rider.
 During the Han period, a man of wealth was described as "having chariots and horses at the door."
 The Hou Han shu relates that at the death of Kong Guan there were so many officials in attendance that there were ten thousand carriages.